Skip to content

 Services

-This guide assumes that the Nexus platform has been successfully deployed and that both sample clients have ingested data.
+This guide assumes that the Nexus platform has been successfully deployed and that both sample clients have ingested data, as covered in the previous guides.
 We will demonstrate how to retrieve this data using the Nexus Data API.

 To continue with this guide, follow these steps: